2020s French farmers' protests: Chronology

 The movement started from Occitania, first with a demonstration in Toulouse on 16 January, which had no impact.
 Occitan farmers (Jérôme Bayle) then decided to block the A64 motorway Toulouse-Tarbes on 18 January.
 The movement has damaged property, including government buildings.
 Thus, on the night of January 18 to 19, an administration building was blown up by an explosion in Carcassonne (Occitania).
 This act was claimed by the Comité Régional d'Action Viticole (CRAV), a radical Occitan group of winemakers.

 On 23 January, a 37-year-old Occitan farmer and her 12-year-old daughter were killed after a car crashed into a roadblock where they were standing.
 The farmer's husband was badly injured.

 Major roads have been affected in France from January 23.
 Protesters planned to besiege Paris starting January 29.
 Some Occitan activists from Lot-et-Garonne of the Rural coordination of Agen (Karine Duc and José Perez) even managed to enter the Rungis market (near Paris) but they were immediately arrested by the police.

 The blockades of autoroutes were removed by 3 February 2024 after promises announced by Prime Minister Gabriel Attal on February 1.
 These protests are analogous to the 2024 Italian protests for agriculture.

 On 3 June 2024, French farmer unions (The Ultras A64 of Jérôme Bayle and the Rural coordination) collaborated with the Catalan farmers' platform Spanish Revolta Pagesa and other Spanish farmer unions to help block crossing points along the Spanish-French border across the length of the Pyrenees from the Atlantic Ocean to the Mediterranean Sea.
 Six tractors blocked traffic from the French side.

+On May 11, 2026, dozens of French farmers assembled near the Feyzin oil refinery south of Lyon.
+They demanded a reduction in the price of non-road diesel (GNR), the fuel used in agricultural machinery.
+The group included members of the Coordination Rurale union and independent producers, and they gathered close to the refinery and its adjacent fuel depot.
+Describing their protest as a "semi-blockade," they said they aimed to raise awareness of the financial pressure that rising fuel costs have placed on the farming industry.